-Leasehold premises in Mitcham with over one hundred years left on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your property.
-In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and estate charges merit it.
+Leasehold premises in Mitcham with more than one hundred years left on the lease are often referred to as ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your premises.
+In such circumstances there is often little to be gained by buying the reversionary interest unless savings on ground rent and maintenance charges justify it.

 Lender | Requirement |